vamsee/puppet-solr/README.md

     vagrant up

-The solr server maps to port 8080 by default, and vagrant maps this to port 8080 on host system also.
+The jetty server maps to port 8983 by default, and vagrant maps this to port 8983 on host system also.
-So you should be able to see the solr server running at http://0.0.0.0:8080/solr.
+So you should be able to see the solr server running at http://localhost:8983/solr.
 This module also has a good test suite, you can run the specs by simply typing:

     rake